iamhll/f265enc_doc/source/how_to/main.rst

         \

-    #.  do not forget to save changes
+    #.  do not forget to save those changes

         .. image:: howToRenameVariables_save.png

         \

-(20200917) How to Revert Partially
+(20211026) How to Revert Partially
 ----------------------------------

     #.  open the "diff"